great-expectations/great_expectations/docs/source/output_format.rst

 Expectation result objects
 ================================================================================

-Great Expectations tries return results that are contextually rich and informative, follows four basic principles:
+Great Expectations tries to return results that are contextually rich and informative, following four basic principles:

 * Result objects should be intuitive and self-documenting
 * Result objects should be as consistent across expectations as reasonably possibly